mohammed-saalim/se452-group7-project/README.md

 ---
 _Bhumika Ramesh_

-For the account management feature, I will focus on implementing user registration and authentication, allowing users to create accounts securely.
-This will include functionality for password recovery and reset, ensuring that users can easily regain access if needed.
+For the account management feature, I will focus on implementing user registration and authentication, allowing users to create accounts securely using MySQL as the databse.
 Additionally, I will develop profile management capabilities allowing users to update their personal information.
+In the customer management module, I will use Thymeleaf to render dynamic front-end views for operations such as creating, editing, viewing and deleting customer records.
+I resolved a circular dependency issue encountered during customer deletion to ensure stable data relationships and proper cleanup.
+Furthermore, I implemented full CRUD functionality and services, enabling customers to manage their profiles effectively.
+The authentication functionality includes secure sign-in and login features with validation.
+All APIs related to the customer module were thoroughly tested using Swagger-UI to verify their functionality and performance.

 _Sai Rachana Venna_